nocproject/noc/docs/en/docs/style-guide.md

 - Prefer titles and headers in the form of "Using foo" over "How to Foo."
   When using target references (i.e. [references](#referencing) in documents), use names that include enough context to be intelligible through all documentation.
-  For example, use "replica-set-secondary-only-node” as opposed to "secondary-only-node”.
+  For example, use "replica-set-secondary-only-node" as opposed to "secondary-only-node".
 This makes the source more usable and easier to maintain.

 ## Style Guide